omranpanda/rightstuf-tracker/README.md

 make sure to also add your email in the python files (both acp2 and force recheck) just do ctrl + f (coomand + f if on mac) and type email, you should find the places where you type in your email.

+### Try it out!
+Try using this link to make sure it works: https://www.rightstufanime.com/Black-Clover-Season-1-Part-1-Blu-ray-DVD

 ## Dependancies that are required to be installed

 Python 3.0 +